 — Learn More —

 Here are the highlights from one of our two core programs: Automotive Design Studio.
-To see more about the other class, Contemporary Communications, click here.
+To see more about the other class, Digital Creativity in Communications, click here.

 MINDDRIVE’s first car, for program year 2010 was based upon a 2000 Lola Indy chassis.
 The converted electric car recorded almost 300 MPG equivalent (MPGe) at Bridgestone’s Texas Proving Ground in August of 2010.
 It participated in Emerging Technology Day at the Indianapolis Motor Speedway on May 7, 2011.
 It was one of the featured cars at the Pixar Motorama that June.